NCAA basketball players use biggest stage to deliver message

 The NCAA has been working toward changing its rules governing NIL compensation to pull back most restrictions.
 But those efforts have bogged down under scrutiny from the Justice Department and with an antitrust case involving the NCAA heading to the Supreme Court later this month.

-The players were back to Twitter on Thursday, circulating the hashtag and what they hoped to accomplish.
+Meanwhile, at the women’s basketball tournament in San Antonio, those players were forcing the NCAA to deal with a different kind of equity issue.
+A social media post from a member of Stanford’s sports performance staff showed the weight training areas for the women were severely lacking compared to what the men have in Indianapolis.

-There were no hints about what was next or whether they would take their messages to the courts when they start playing.
+The men’s players were back to Twitter on Thursday, circulating the #NotNCAAProperty hashtag again and what they hoped to accomplish.

 “The players are driving this so I’m not going to speak on their behalf,” said NCPA executive director Ramogi Huma, a former UCLA football player.